Difference between skylight

 Roofing

-The answer to 'difference between skylight' is that a skylight and a window are both openings in the roof or ceiling that allow natural light to enter a room, but they have distinct features and use cases.
-Skylights are installed directly into the roof, while windows are typically installed in the walls.
+The answer to 'difference between skylight' is that skylights and roof windows are both types of roof openings that let in natural light, but they have some key differences in their design, installation, and use cases.
+Skylights are typically dome-shaped or flat glass or plastic panels installed directly into the roof, while roof windows are vertically installed and can be opened to provide ventilation.

 Step-by-Step Guide